illinois-cs498vr/illinois-cs498vr.github.io/_projects/Flow.md

 featured: false
 ---
 "Flow" is a virtual reality physics puzzle game built in Unity.
 The player uses point charges to manipulate a stream of charged particles, directing it into targets to change the environment and solve puzzles.

+Built in Fall 2018, for the Oculus Rift.